gohugoio/hugo/content/about/what-is-hugo.md

 Hugo is for people building a blog, a company site, a portfolio site, documentation, a single landing page, or a website with thousands of pages.

-## Why I Built Hugo

-I wrote Hugo ultimately for a few reasons.
-First, I was disappointed with WordPress, my then website solution.
-With it, I couldn't create content as efficiently as I wanted to.

-WordPress sites rendered slowly and required I be online to write posts.
-WordPress is known for its constant security updates and horror stories of hacked blogs.
-I hated writing content in HTML instead of the much simpler Markdown.
-Overall, I felt like WordPress hindered more than helped.
-It kept me from writing great content.

-I looked at existing static site generators like [Jekyll][], [Middleman][], and [Nanoc][].
-All had complicated installation dependencies and an unacceptably long time to render my blog with hundreds of posts.
-I wanted a framework that would give me rapid feedback while making changes to the templates, and the 5-minute-plus render times were just too slow.
-In general, the static site generators were very blog-minded and didn't provide for other content types and flexible URLs.

-I wanted to develop a fast and full-featured website framework without any dependencies.
-The [Go language][] seemed to have all the features I needed.
-I began developing Hugo in Go and fell in love with the language.
-I hope you will enjoy using Hugo (and [contributing to it][]) as much as I have writing it.

-&#8213;Steve Francia ([@spf13][])

 [@spf13]: https://twitter.com/@spf13